-This textbook should be appropriate for most fourth graders and those fifth graders who lag slightly behind grade level.
+This course should be appropriate for most fourth graders and those fifth graders who lag slightly behind grade level.
 Among topics covered in Math 5/4 are addition (review), subtraction, multiplication (up to multiplying a three-digit number by a two-digit number), division (dividing by two-digit numbers), time, measurement, money, area, perimeter, fractions, mixed numbers, arithmetic algorithms, geometry, negative numbers, powers and roots, two-step word problems, decimals, averaging, estimation, patterns, sequences, statistics, probability, and Roman numerals.
-Saxon also sells Basic Fact Cards, an optional set of flash cards for working on addition, subtraction, multiplication, and division that might be useful at this level.
+Saxon also sells Basic Fact Cards, an optional set of flashcards for working on addition, subtraction, multiplication, and division that might be useful at this level.

 Math 6/5 Third Edition

-This text continues developing arithmetic skills through multiplication and division of fractions and decimals while reviewing and expanding concepts of place value, addition and subtraction, geometry, measurement, and probability.
+This course continues developing arithmetic skills through multiplication and division of fractions and decimals while reviewing and expanding concepts of place value, addition and subtraction, geometry, measurement, and probability.
 Powers and roots, prime and composite numbers, ratios, and order of operations are also taught.
 Extra math drills for each lesson are at the back of the book.
 A few students might have difficulty with this text because it requires them to work in more abstract ways than they might be ready for.

 Math 7/6 Fourth Edition